epew-workshop/epew-workshop.github.io/index.md

 All submitted papers will be reviewed by the program committee based on technical quality, relevance, significance, and clarity.

+## Important dates

+ * Short paper submission: April 1st, 2025
+ * Acceptance notification for short papers: May 15th, 2025
+ * Full paper submission (__post-proceedings__): July 31st, 2025
+ * Acceptance notification for full papers: September 30th, 2025

+__All deadlines are UTC-12, Anywhere on Earth.__

+__Best presentation award__

+The EPEW 2025 organizing committee will select the best paper presentation, for which a certificate will be presented at the end of the workshop.
+Note that the selection is based on content, as well as presentation.

 ## Organizing Committee
 __General Chair__